TheAlgorithms/Python/README.md

 ### Heap

-From [Wikipedia][heap-wiki]: Heapsort is a comparison-based sorting algorithm.
+From [Wikipedia][heap-wiki]: **Heapsort** is a _comparison-based_ sorting algorithm.
 It can be thought of as an improved selection sort.
-It divides its input into a sorted and an unsorted region, and it iteratively shrinks the unsorted region by extracting the largest element and moving that to the sorted region
+It divides its input into a sorted and an unsorted region, and it iteratively shrinks the unsorted region by extracting the largest element and moving that to the sorted region.

 __Properties__
 * Worst case performance	O(n log n)